Mucus, Snot, and Booger Colors: What is Normal for Kids?

 • Keeping hands busy can help break a nose-picking habit, too!

-More interesting facts about the human body
+More facts about boogers and other human body colors

-Updated on July 12, 2023 by Betty Choi, MD
+Published on March 14, 2022.
+Updated on February 5, 2024 by Betty Choi, MD

-by Betty Choi, MD
+Betty Choi, MD